pippinbarr/SNAKISTS/process/candidates.md

 Just because heists are so game-like it would be fun to at least try to do this?
 Snake "breaks into" somewhere (how??
 Eats the apple door?)
 Then in a confined space eats a bunch of green apples (money???) and then escapes... somehow?
 And little police walls come to chase you with sirens blaring???

+## Moist

+Most basically leaving a pale blue trail because the snake is moist.
+But I dunno if that has much to recommend it?

+## Odist

+I'm not really convinced, but some kind of poetry-writing mechanics folded into Snake is not totally hateable... maybe just multiple-choice apples that construct a poem?
+And the poem is an ode to snakes or apples or walls?
+Ehehehe, okay that's not terrible.

+## Twist

+A possibly more clear version of *alist*?
+Twist the tiles and deal with the visual result?
+The tiles could "do the twist" while you play?
+Layer upon layer of bad jokes?
+Don't hate it... come on baby, let's do the twist?